plugin-kit-ai

 Gemini extension lane

-OpenCode workspace lane
+OpenCode workspace-config lane

 Packaging-only target

-Cursor workspace lane
+Cursor workspace-config lane

 Packaging-only target